makudesu/dmnotes/doc/source/Extra.rst

 Photo
 ^^^^^

-* for prices please check the price list located at the shop's main receiving area * editing (change according to the subject's complextion)
+* for prices please check the price list located at the shop's main receiving area
+* editing (change according to the subject's complexion)

 Email
 ^^^^^